When large trucks such as semis and tractor-trailers are involved in an accident, mechanical failure is a common cause.

 It is not uncommon for these parties to argue about responsibility in the case of an accident.
 For example, an owner/operator might be accused of improper maintenance and then show that the malfunctioning brakes were the result of improper loading.

-If you or a loved one have been injured as a result of a truck accident, contact the Indianapolis Truck Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a truck accident, contact the Indianapolis Truck Accident Attorneys of WKW.
+We can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.